This article and the FAQs below include details about how sales tax applies to Patreon, and how it may apply to your Patreon.

 Patreon is required by law to add sales tax (including VAT, GQT, or other similar taxes) to some payments made by members.
 Tax laws in many countries and US states have evolved in recent years to require online marketplaces such as Patreon to apply sales tax/VAT to transactions that take place via their platform.

 About Sales Tax

-If you want to set up your tiers quickly and do not want to use the advanced sales tax settings, we will apply the standard tax rate to your whole tier (if at least one of the benefits you are providing is taxable in the country where your patron is located — if none of the benefits are taxable, we will not apply tax to that pledge).
+If you want to set up your tiers quickly and do not want to use the advanced sales tax settings, we will apply the standard tax rate to your whole tier (if at least one of the benefits you are providing is taxable in the country where your member is located — if none of the benefits are taxable, we will not apply tax to that payment).

 Check out our article, About Advanced Sales Tax Settings, for details and instructions.

-As mentioned above, if the advanced sales tax settings are not used, Patreon will apply sales tax to your whole tier if at least one of the benefits in that tier is taxable in the jurisdiction where the patron is located.
+As mentioned above, if the advanced sales tax settings are not used, Patreon will apply sales tax to your whole tier if at least one of the benefits in that tier is taxable in the jurisdiction where the member is located.

 Which benefits on Patreon will be considered taxable?